How I Hacked A Free Master’s Degree And You Can Too

 As is usually the case, life got in the way – relationships in particular.
 Before I knew it, I found myself starting over at 31 years old as a single parent.
 A few years after getting back on my financial and emotional feet, I was determined to get my master’s degree to create more stability and flexibility for myself and my daughter.

 After all, our income is our single biggest source for wealth creation, so increasing it can only serve to benefit us.
 So in my eyes, getting an advanced degree would ensure my income was stable, even if things were to take a downturn at my current company.
+Plus, the one expense is the cost of an internet connection, and that can be taken care of with something like Spectrum internet plans, which are highly affordable.

 To me, an advanced degree was vital for peace of mind and my financial success – which my daughter depended on.
 SHE was my motivation.
 And still is.